 The onus is on you as the applicant to show proof that you comply with the criteria.
 Your application may be refused if you are not able to demonstrate that you meet all the criteria and requirements.

-You can download a copy of the application for a scrap metal exemption authority on the Tow truck forms and policies page.
+You can download a copy of the application for a scrap metal exemption certificate on the Tow truck forms and policies page.

 Before proceeding with an application, we must receive correct payment from you in the form of a credit card, cheque or money order, payable to 'NSW Fair Trading'.

-Payments for a scrap metal exemption authority can only be made by sending through your completed application, applicable documents and the correct payment by mail.
-Part of the fee for a scrap metal exemption authority is an administrative fee and is not refundable should your application be refused.
+Payments for a scrap metal exemption certificate can only be made by sending through your completed application, applicable documents and the correct payment by mail.
+Part of the fee for a scrap metal exemption certificate is an administrative fee and is not refundable should your application be refused.

 Fair Trading will examine your application to ensure that all relevant documentation and information has been provided.